davidcallanan/py-simple-math-interpreter/README.md

-# simple-interpreter
+# Simple calculation interpreter

-An interpreter that can evaluate simple calculations to understand how computers process human-readable text
+An interpreter that can evaluate simple calculations for learning how computers process human-readable text.

+This is a great first step to creating your own programming language, data language, and much more.